 The Circleville City School System believes that it is the responsibility to report meaningful and honest information to parents regarding the extent of student progress according to the adopted policy of the school system.
-It is recognized that individual differences and different capabilities exist among the student population and, therefore, necessitates that student achievement be measured in accordance with individual ability and the quality of performance etc. Specifically, consideration will be given to the following as they apply to each grade level:
+It is recognized that individual differences and different capabilities exist among the student population and, therefore, necessitates that student achievement be

+Daily and written work

+Daily preparation of assignments

+Daily class participation

+Daily effort

+Level of achievement

+Test results

+Homework assignments

-Daily and written work Daily preparation of assignments Daily class participation Daily effort Level of achievement Test results Homework assignments 9 weeks Grade Weighting - 80% Summative (projects, test, etc. with a 50% bottom on lowest grade), 20% Formative (homework, classwork, quizzes, etc.) The format of the interim report will vary according to elementary and secondary level but should consistently be designed to facilitate record keeping and parental understanding.
+9 weeks Grade Weighting - 80% Summative (projects, test, etc. with a 50% bottom on lowest grade), 20% Formative (homework, classwork, quizzes, etc.) The format of the interim report will vary according to elementary and secondary level but should consistently be designed to facilitate record keeping and parental-understanding.
 It should additionally encourage teachers to report strengths without ignoring weaknesses.
 Parent-teacher conferences are utilized to supplement the written report and are expected to be held as prescribed by the administration.